 The Audit Committee of Univanich Palm Oil PCL was established by resolution of the Board of Directors on 29 July 2003.
-In 2021, the committee comprised the following Independent Directors:
+In 2022, the committee comprised of the following Independent Directors:

-Mr. Suchad Chiaranussati : Chairman of Audit Committee Mr. Pramoad Phornprapha : Member of Audit Committee Dr. Veerathai Santiprabhob : Member of Audit Committee
+Dr. Veerathai Santiprabhob : Chairman of Audit Committee Mr. Pramoad Phornprapha : Member of Audit Committee Mr. Anek Pana-apichon : Member of Audit Committee